-Here are a few valuable tips on education from the diaries of John Quincy Adams.1
+Here are a few valuable tips on education and wisdom from the diaries of John Quincy Adams.1

 Writing and Language

 Adams was born on July 11, 1767.
 If we do the math, we can see he begins his diary when he was 12 years old with the first entry being on Friday, November 12, 1779.
 He kept his diaries until shortly before his death, nearly 70 years later.
 At one point, there was a string of consecutive daily entries spanning 26 years.
 When he was 15, his father, not yet President of the United States, reminded him:

 “Have you kept a regular Journal?
 If you have not, you will be likely to forget most of the Observations you have made.
 If you have omitted this Usefull Exercise, let me advise you to recommence it, immediately.
 Let it be your Amusement, to minute every day, whatever you may have seen or heard worth Notice.
 One contracts a Fondness of Writing by Use.
 We learn to write readily, and what is of more importance, We think, and improve our Judgments, by committing our Thoughts to Paper.” – John Adams to John Quincy Adams, May 14, 1783 (emphasis mine)

 To add to his writing, John Quincy Adams expanded his ability with language by becoming fluent in French, Dutch, and German.
 He was also skilled in Greek and Latin.

 At age 11, Adams went with his Father to Europe where he would spend the next seven years.

 Around age 14: “The years 1781–1782 he spent in St. Petersburg [Russia] as private secretary and interpreter to Francis Dana, U.S. minister to Russia.”
 (Massachusetts Historical Society)